School of Professional Studies

 The Wymer Lab, located on the second floor of Carter Hall on the Alva Campus provides support to Northwestern Oklahoma State University nursing students with high fidelity adult, child, and maternity simulators.

-A smaller Nursing Practice Lab with an adult and infant simulator is available for nursing students on the Woodward campus and the AllianceHealth Ponca City hospital houses a nursing practice lab facility for student use.
+A smaller Nursing Practice Lab with an adult and pediatric simulator is available for nursing students on the Woodward campus and the AllianceHealth Ponca City hospital houses a nursing practice lab facility for student use.

 The high-fidelity adult, child, maternity, and infant simulators along with volunteer standardized patients allow practice of nursing skills and communication in a safe learning environment.
 Simulation practice prepares nursing students for the clinical setting by increasing confidence.
 Students experience a variety of simulation situations which may or may not be commonly present in the clinical setting.
 Simulation by health care professionals improves patient outcomes in the health care setting.